International Workers' Day: Origin

 In the United States and Canada, a September holiday, called Labor or Labour Day, was first proposed in the 1880s.
 In 1882, Matthew Maguire, a machinist, first proposed a Labor Day holiday on the first Monday of September while serving as secretary of the Central Labor Union (CLU) of New York.
 Others argue that it was first proposed by Peter J. McGuire of the American Federation of Labor in May 1882, after witnessing the annual labour festival held in Toronto, Canada.
 In 1887, Oregon was the first state of the United States to make it an official public holiday.
 By the time it became an official federal holiday in 1894, thirty US states officially celebrated Labor Day.
 Thus by 1887 in North America, Labour Day was an established, official holiday but in September, not on 1 May.

-May Day has been a focal point for demonstrations by various socialist, communist and anarchist groups since the Second International.
-May Day is one of the most important holidays in communist countries such as China, Vietnam, Cuba, Laos, North Korea, and the former Soviet Union countries.
-May Day celebrations in these countries typically feature elaborate workforce parades, including displays of military hardware and soldiers.
+International Workers' Day has also been a focal point for demonstrations by various socialist, communist and anarchist groups since the Second International.
+It is one of the most important holidays in communist countries such as China, Vietnam, Cuba, Laos, North Korea, and the former Soviet Union countries.
+Celebrations in these countries typically feature elaborate workforce parades, including displays of military hardware and soldiers.

 In 1955, the Catholic Church dedicated 1 May to "Saint Joseph the Worker".
 Saint Joseph is the patron saint of workers and craftsmen, among others.

 Today, the majority of countries around the world celebrate a workers' day on 1 May.

 Soviet Union and Eastern Bloc under socialist governments

-Eastern Bloc countries such as the Soviet Union and most countries of central and eastern Europe that were under the rule of Marxist-Leninist governments held official May Day celebrations in every town and city, during which party leaders greeted the crowds.
+Eastern Bloc countries such as the Soviet Union and most countries of central and eastern Europe that were under the rule of Marxist–Leninist governments held official Workers' Day celebrations in every town and city, during which party leaders greeted the crowds.
 Workers carried banners with political slogans and many companies decorated their company cars.
 The biggest celebration of 1 May usually occurred in the capital of a particular socialist country and usually included a military display and the presence of the president and the secretary general of the party.
-During the Cold War, May Day became the occasion for large military parades in Red Square by the Soviet Union and attended by the top leaders of the Kremlin, especially the Politburo, atop Lenin's Mausoleum.
+During the Cold War, International Workers' Day became the occasion for large military parades in Red Square by the Soviet Union and attended by the top leaders of the Kremlin, especially the Politburo, atop Lenin's Mausoleum.
 It became an enduring symbol of that period.
 In Poland, since 1982, party leaders led the official parades.
-In Hungary, May Day was officially celebrated under the communist rule, and remains a public holiday.
+In Hungary, International Workers' Day was officially celebrated under the communist rule, and remains a public holiday.
 Traditionally, the day was marked by dancing around designated "May trees".
 Some factories in socialist countries were named in honour of International Workers' Day, such as 1 Maja Coal Mine in Wodzisław Śląski, Poland.
 In East Germany, the holiday was officially known as Internationaler Kampf- und Feiertag der Werktätigen für Frieden und Sozialismus ("International Day of the Struggle and Celebration of the Workers for Peace and Socialism"); similar names were used in other Eastern Bloc countries.